-Growing older and becoming an adult is usually overwhelming, filled with confusion about which paths to take, and will most likely manifest as a quarter-life crisis.
+Growing older and becoming an adult is usually overwhelming, filled with confusion, and will most likely manifest as a quarter-life crisis.
 As you climb the age ladder in your twenties and transition into new jobs, relationships, life stages, etc, you take on new responsibilities and maturity becomes inevitable.
 At this time, staying true to who you are is important and so is understanding the person you’re becoming.

 The early to mid-twenties is a complicated multilayered time of letting go of your old childlike self and embracing adulthood.